Choosing where to study

 Scottish Student Sport (SSS)

-Similar to BUCS, SSS is a membership organisation representing Scottish universities and colleges.
-It works to develop sports in the sector and get more students physically active, working with BUCS, sportscotland and the Scottish Funding Council.
+Like BUCS, SSS is a membership organisation representing Scottish universities and colleges.
+It works with BUCS and other bodies including sportscotland to develop sports and get more students physically active.
+SSS runs sporting leagues and around 100 events per year across 28 sports.
+The largest annual event is the multi-sport Scottish Student Games.

 International university sports competitions